 Pros of Mestia hotels

 Better facilities - both hotels offer more comfort compared to the average guesthouse.
-While in guesthouses, the rooms rarely have any furniture apart from a simple bed, in hotels, you can expect also a nightstand, closet or a small table.
+While in guesthouses, the rooms rarely have any furniture apart from a simple bed, in hotels, you can expect also a nightstand, closet and a table.
 Another bonus is a private bathroom and clean towels.
 And last, but not least, hotels have other facilities such as restaurant, reception, parking lot and usually also a better wi-fi.

 Cons of Mestia hotels